artsy/dismissible/README.md

   // Status of the thing dismissed, including timestamp isDismissied("id")

+  // Add a new key at runtime
+  addKey("otherID")

   // If a logged-out user logs in, resync so that dismissed keys don't reappear syncFromLoggedOutUser()